arcadiapage/arcadiapage.github.io/_posts/2024-02-20-sacred-money-archetypes-test-what-i-think.md

 And if I'm tired of working on my business, then falling back into the Romantic archetype and doing what I find pleasurable and easy is the best way to recharge (Si).
 And when I'm stressed out, I'm most likely to fall into intense Accumulator mode, obsessing over numbers, trying to make strict plans, getting frustrated from not finding answers and refusing to spend money on anything (Te).

 Of course, this list reflects me personally.
-You may have totally different SMA Archetypes from me, even if we share MBTI types.
+You may have totally different money archetypes from me, even if we share MBTI types.
 If you would like for me to map your top three SMA archetypes to your MBTI type, I'd be glad to do it.
 Just reach out to me via [email](https://arcadiapage.com/aboutme/).

 I've also mapped my archetypes with my Strength's Finder results, and that has brought me some interesting insights as well.